Words by Meritxell Rosell

 I’m actually not very fond of the term “molecular gastronomy” to describe or talk about my work.
 Molecular gastronomy is a blanket term for the scientific movement that aims to explain those phenomena that happen in kitchens, chemical reactions…, but has nothing to do neither with innovation nor the style of each individual chef.
 In any case, my inspiration comes from very diverse sources, starting with the story of gastronomy or the work of contemporary chefs, but also from art, life, nature, books…

 elBulli1946 will be a creative hub focused on the research and deep understanding of the gastronomic catering industry and will act as a platform for projects related to entrepreneurship and education.
-The idea is to establish the similarities between the processes that define the framework within the gastronomic catering industry along with the processes that allows understanding other disciplines and projects.
+The idea is to establish the similarities between the processes that define the framework within the gastronomic catering industry along with the processes that allow understanding of other disciplines and projects.

 You are expecting to give the audience a tailored experience.
 What reaction do you expect from the people who will participate in this experience?
 In which ways do you think are interactive and digital technologies changing or affecting human behaviour?

-We use the word DNA in a figurative sense, to symbolise decoding, classification, analysis… and to understand what gastronomy is.
+We use the word DNA in a figurative sense to symbolise decoding, classification, analysis… and to understand what gastronomy is.
 DNA is the code we need to find.

 What would it be your biggest cooking extravaganza?